Kanpai!: Characters

-He is the werewolf Shintarou saved.
+Kenken is the werewolf Shintarou saved.
 He is caught by an exorcist eating a girl he had just killed, and would have died without Shintarou's help.
 The exorcist later comes after Shintarou and Nao as a zombie.
 The werewolf appears and holds him still, commanding Shintarou to run them both through with his timber—which he does without any hesitation, to the disgust of Nao and the exorcist.
 The shock of the werewolf's death transferred his soul to the exorcist's body.
 Shintarou dubs him "Kenken-kun" and he begins attending middle school with Nao and Shintarou.